 However, I have since changed my mind.
-The reason is because even during power outages my meat is protected.
+The reason is that even during power outages my meat is protected.
 I love the fact that it is already cooked too.
 So no danger of forgetting to thaw out the meat for supper.

 35. Breakfast Sausage

-My mother in law was the first person to introduce me to canned breakfast sausage.
+My mother in law was the first person to introduce me to canned recipes for breakfast sausage.
 It blew my mind that you could patty up your sausage, cook it, can it, and open it any time you wanted it for breakfast.